yrobink/SBCK/README.md

 # SBCK (Statistical Bias Correction Kit)

-Use the version-0.4.X branch, the version-0.5.X is in alpha, and don't really work.
+## Release

+The last release is the 0.4.13 version, in the version-0.4.X branch.
+The developpment version is the 0.5.X version.

 ## Features
 - python3 and R version